Birth Month Herbs: Find Yours by Month

 November: Cayenne

 Cayenne is a fiery spice, associated with heat, energy, and vitality.
-A catalyst for change and transformation, cayenne perfectly suits those born in November (Scorpio-Sagittarius).
+A catalyst for change and transformation, cayenne suits those born in November (Scorpio-Sagittarius).

 Cayenne is thought to stimulate circulation and metabolism (reported by ClevelandClinic.org).